kronus-lx/kronus-core/README.md

-# C3
+# Kronus-core

-**C3** is a comprehensive C3 library that unifies essential functionality from various C/C++ libraries.
+**Kronus-core** is a comprehensive library that unifies essential functionality from various C/C++ libraries for kronus projects.
 It provides a clean and modern interface to interact with filesystems, perform mathematical operations, manage stream I/O, and work with advanced string utilities.

 ## 🚀 Features